Arksine/moonraker/docs/web_api.md

 ```

 The `params` field may be left out if the API request takes no arguments.
-The `id` should be a unique integer value that has no chance of colliding
+The `id` should be a unique value that has no chance of colliding
 with other JSON-RPC requests.
 The `method` is the API method, as defined
 for each API in this document.

+!!! tip
+    MQTT requests may provide an optional `mqtt_timestamp` keyword
+    argument in the `params` field of the JSON-RPC request.
+To avoid
+    potential collisions from time drift it is recommended to specify
+    the timestamp in microseconds since the Unix Epoch.
+If provided
+    Moonraker will use the timestamp to discard duplicate requests.
+    It is recommended to either provide a timestamp or publish API
+    requests at a QoS level of 0 or 2.

 A successful request will return a response like the following:
 ```json